tworiver0931/Forward-Forward-Algorithm/README.md

 # Forward-Forward-Algorithm

- This repo is the implementation of a simple unsupervised example of FF in this paper.
+ This repo is the unofficial implementation of a simple unsupervised example of FF in this paper.
 >[Geoffrey Hinton.
 The Forward-Forward Algorithm: Some Preliminary Investigations](https://arxiv.org/pdf/2212.13345.pdf)